tamilselvi53/HacktoberFest-2022-Python/README.md

 This repository is split into three sections:
 - Easy
 In this section, you will find algorithms and data structures that are easy to understand and implement.
 These algorithms and data structures are a good starting point for beginners.
+There will 40 problems in this section.

 - Medium
 In this section, you will find algorithms and data structures that are a bit more complex than the ones in the Easy section.
 These algorithms and data structures are a good starting point for intermediate programmers.
+There will be 20 problems in this section.

 - Hard
 In this section, you will find algorithms and data structures that are more complex than the ones in the Medium section.
 These algorithms and data structures are a good starting point for advanced programmers.
+There will be 10 problems in this section.

 ### Style Guide
 The style guide for this repository is based on PEP 8.
 The style guide can be found [here](https://www.python.org/dev/peps/pep-0008/).